santa2021/railway-vless/README.md

 Path ws: /api
 User UUID: see config.yaml for details.

 There is no keep-alive policy in the code.
 The platform is a docker container.
 In theory, the process is not so easy to die.
-If the web (xray) hangs, please request it by yourself.`https://yourdomain/start`
+If the web (xray) hangs, please request it by yourself https://yourdomain/start.
 &lt;no&gt;
 &lt;no&gt;

-/start starts x-ray
+&lt;/start starts x-ray no&gt;
 /info View system information
 /status View the table of system processes